All Episodes

 The umpires ruled that Tejada missed the bag.

-He was the Met shortstop by centimeters.
+He was the Mets shortstop by centimeters.

-And the replay showed that he missed the bag, but he was trying to touch the bag and they got taken out.
+And the replay showed that he missed the bag, but he was trying to touch the bag, and they got taken out.

 And they awarded Utley safe.